openstack-archive/infra-manual/doc/source/developers.rst

 Peer Review
 -----------

-Before reviewing a patch for an OpenStack project, it is helpful to first `read the checklist <https://wiki.openstack.org/wiki/ReviewChecklist>`_.
+Before reviewing a patchset for an OpenStack project, it is helpful to first `read the checklist <https://wiki.openstack.org/wiki/ReviewChecklist>`_.
-It contains a list of things that reviewers should keep in mind when reviewing patches to OpenStack projects.
+It contains a list of things that reviewers should keep in mind when reviewing patchsets to OpenStack projects.

 Anyone can be a reviewer: participating in the review process is a great way to learn about OpenStack social norms and the development